ubc-library-rc/intro-metadata/content/04-in-practice.md

 * How should the information be formatted (e.g. dates, names)?
 * Are there standardized terms (e.g. controlled vocabulary, thesauri) that should be used to populate an element?

-Schemas used for databases or projects often adapt one or more schemas and/or standards, and then create a custom schema based on those.
+Research projects or databases can adapt one or more schemas and/or standards, and then create a custom schema based on those chosen.

-Custom elements can be necessary to meet the needs of the project, though one must understand that it may not be able to translate in that way in another platform/system (e.g. repository deposit).
+Custom elements can be necessary to meet the needs of the research project, though one must understand that the project schema may not be able to translate in that exact way in another platform/system (e.g. repository deposit).
 {: .note}

 There are many types of metadata schemas, varying in audience, complexity, and specificity (disciplinary vs. interdisciplinary).
 Generic schemas may be easier to use and thus more widely adopted, but can lack coverage for specific types of information.
 Some disciplines have established metadata standards with specific vocabulary and structure to meet the needs of that research area.
 In addition, some data repositories have their own schema and standards.